tiferrei/PEDASI/docs/source/ref_applications_api.rst

 API Endpoints - Catalogues
 --------------------------

-Data catalogues are a subset of data sources which contain a number of distinct data sets.
+Data catalogues are a subset of data sources which contain a number of distinct datasets.

 --------